-IMPORTANT: The Airport Fire Chief and Airport Police Chief or their designated representatives have full authority from Customs and Border Protection to immediately conduct (without delay) whatever fire suppression and rescue actions deemed necessary to international passenger or crew to the hospital.
+their designated representatives have full authority from Customs and Border Protection to immediately conduct (without delay) whatever fire suppression and rescue actions deemed necessary to preserve safety and health, including immediate transport of any international passenger or crew to the hospital.
 Afterwards, they will inform the CBP Port Director at the earliest opportunity.

-Page 1 of 3 expected to depart after a short delay (no mechanical or other reason to delay departure-expected time on ground less than two hours): Parking location for international aircraft refueling operations: Gate 49 Airline Station Manager will contact Customs and Border Protection before crew or cargo is allowed off the aircraft-Exception: Safety Airline Station Manager will continually update Customs and Border Protection, up to and including the aircraft's departure Monitor situation.
-If the aircraft is on the ground at the two hour mark, implement next part of this checklist, i.e. If aircraft is not expected to depart in less than two hours If aircraft is r not expected to depart in less than two hours: NOTE: Every effort will be made to prevent any passenger from being subjected to a tarmac delay of three hours or more without being afforded the opportunity to get off the aircraft per this plan.
+If aircraft is s expected to depart after a short delay (no mechanical or other reason to delay departure-expected time on ground less than two hours): Parking location for international aircraft refueling operations: Primary: Gate 49; Secondary: Based on availability.
+Airline Station Manager will contact Customs and Border Protection before crew or cargo is allowed off the aircraft-Exception: Safety Airline Station Manager will continually update Customs and Border Protection, up to and including the aircraft's departure Monitor situation.
+If the aircraft is on the ground at the two hour mark, implement next part of this checklist, i.e. If aircraft is not expected to depart in less than two hours lf aircraft i s not expected to depart in less than two hours: NOTE : Every effort will be made to prevent any passenger from being subjected to a tarmac delay of three hours or more without being afforded the opportunity to get off the aircraft per this plan.
 Clock starts when aircraft touches down at GSO.
 Consideration will be given to the total number of hours already spent aboard the aircraft-passengers can be removed sooner if requested by the applicable airline station chief or their designated representative.
-Airport Authority Communication Center will contact the following for an immediate meeting inside the Airport Police Training Room:Steve Bowie, Port Director, Customs and Border Protection (see above for contact numbers)Mitchell Brown, TSA FSD, 919-337-9764 (O) or 704-249-8698 (C)On-duty Airport Police SupervisorOn-duty Airport Authority SupervisorResponsible Airline Station ManagerAirport Fire Department Officials at the nis meeting will: Determine where to park the aircraft to deplane the passengers.
+Airport Authority Communication Center will contact the following for an immediate meeting inside the Airport Police Training Room:Steve Bowie, Port Director, Customs and Border Protection (for Steve Bowie-see above for contact numbers)Cathy English, TSA FSDOn-duty Airport Police SupervisorOn-duty Airport Authority SupervisorResponsible Airline Station ManagerAirport Fire Department Officials at t this meeting will: Determine where to park the aircraft to deplane the passengers.
 Location must have bathroom available.
-Designated location is as follows: GATE 49-From Gate 45 down will be blocked off and guarded
+Designated location is as follows: Primary: GATE 49-From Gate 45 down will be blocked off Secondary: GATE 46 Area

-If the decision is made to deplane the passengers (note three hour rule above): Before deplaning, CBP, TSA and the Airport Police will sterilize the area chosen to secure the passengers Airport Authority will provide busses as needed for transportation CBP, TSA, and the Airport Police will provide enough personnel to segregate and maintain security of the off-loaded passengers to prevent them from associating in any way with other passengers, domestic or foreign Airline Station Manager will make arrangements for food and water as well as other comfort items.
+If the decision is made to deplane the passengers (note three hour rule above): Before deplaning, CBP, TSA and the Airport Police will sterilize the area chosen to secure the passengers by using stanchions and guards to maintain the sterilization of the area.
+Airport Authority will provide busses as needed for transportation CBP, TSA, and the Airport Police will provide enough personnel to segregate and maintain security of the off-loaded passengers to prevent them from associating in any way with other passengers, domestic or foreign Airline Station Manager will make arrangements for food and water, as well as other comfort items.
 Airline will coordinate aircraft repairs.
 If this is not feasible, the airline will attempt to provide another aircraft to transport the passengers to an International Airport with a Federal Inspection Station, preferably the aircraft's original destination If another aircraft is used, CBP and TSA will sterilize the aircraft upon arrival.
 All passengers and cargo will be loaded onto the new aircraft under the supervision of CBP, TSA, and the Airport Police.
-The Airline Station Manager will notify Customs and Border Protection at the next port of arrival Customs and Border Protection will clear the aircraft to depart
+The Airline Station Manager will notify Customs and Border Protection at the next port of arrival Customs and Border Protection will clear the aircraft to depart.
+TSA/CBP and Airport Police will sweep area after departure.
+Case numbers of seizures listed below: Death on Board?
+Notify chain of command and SITROOM as required.
+Medical treatment by EMS; clearance of person and luggage by CBP.